thoughtspot/dev-workshop/workshop.md

 ```

-Next, let's go back to the **App.js** file and import our `Navigation` component.
+2. Let's go back to the **App.js** file and import our `Navigation` component.
 At the top of the file, add a new import:

 ```React
 import Navigation from './components/navigation';
 ```

-Then, above `Hello ThoughtSpot!` add the component itself:
+3. Then, above `Hello ThoughtSpot!` add the Navigation component itself:

 ```React
 function App() {